 AT&T Internet is available at this address.
 Explore plans below or call (866) 590-1023 to get started.

 IPBB and Fiber, the core technologies used to deliver AT&T Internet, have some core differences.
 The big one is that IPBB uses twisted copper phone lines to deliver data as EF (Electromagnetic Frequency) radio signals.
 You can think of this as “analog.”

 Fiber, on the other hand, uses distinct pulses of light over ultra-thin fiber-optical strands to communicate the on-and-off nature of binary data.
 You can think of this as “digital.”
 As you might expect, light travels much faster than radio waves, and delivers an internet connection that is 10-plus times faster than IPBB as a result.

 IPBB service is often compared to cable, although the two have some key differences as well.
 The main one is that IPBB is slightly slower in terms of download speed, but delivers an overall more consistent connection since it doesn’t utilize bandwidth sharing as a network management strategy.
 That said, see how AT&T compares to cable providers like Spectrum.

 AT&T Internet vs. AT&T Wireless

-AT&T Internet and AT&T Wireless come from the same company and, in some cases, can be combined for customers who want to bundle.
+AT&T Internet and AT&T Wireless come from the same company.
 Bundling the two services will result in a discount on your bill or unlimited data for your AT&T Internet plan.
-It is possible to get internet at home from AT&T Wireless (which is known as mobile broadband or portable internet); however, the speed will not be nearly as fast as their residential internet service.
+It is possible to get internet at home from AT&T Wireless (which is known as mobile broadband or portable internet); however, the speed will not be nearly as fast as AT&T’s residential internet service.